 Right now, Alignable still has a pretty limited number of search options available.
 But that doesn’t mean it’s difficult to find what I’m looking for.
 The features are user-friendly and once I learned the nuances of the site, the search isn’t hard to navigate.

 Customer support for online services can be a downright pain to deal with.
 I think LinkedIn definitely falls into that category.
 They have painfully slow response times that sometimes leave me wondering if the support team even exists.

 In terms of customer support, Alignable excels where Linkedin fails.
 More often than not, I’ve only had to wait a matter of minutes before the team responds to my inquiry.
 When they do respond, they have always been super friendly and eager to help.
 The team at Alignable also encourages input from users - they want to hear suggestions for changes and new features.
-It’s always nice to deal with a company that obviously cares about their customer’s user experience.
+It’s always nice to deal with a company that obviously cares about it's customer’s user experience.